5 Ways To Supercharge Your Short-Term Savings in September

 Once you’ve eliminated unnecessary expenses and written a budget based on how much money you need each month for housing, utilities, gas, food and other necessities, schedule the rest of your income to go into your savings account automatically.

-If you’re settling for interest rates of $.01%, look around at some online banks or credit unions that offer .60% interest or more.
-You won’t get rich or hit your $10,000 goal through these interest rates, but you will earn more over time — and that’s a smart money move.
+If you’re settling for interest rates of 0.01%, look around at some online banks or credit unions that offer 0.60% interest or more.
+You won’t get rich or hit your savings goal through these interest rates, but you will earn more over time — and that’s a smart money move.

-What if you’ve saved every penny you can from your current income but still haven’t reached that goal of an extra $417 per week?
+What if you’ve saved every penny you can from your current income but still haven’t reached your goal of saving extra money this month?
 It’s time to manifest more money.

 You can manifest money in many different ways: